 If you received an income-averaging annuity or an ordinary annuity, enter the amount from box B of your RL-2 slip.
 In the “Provenance des revenus” box of the slip, income-averaging annuities are identified by the abbreviation “RE” and ordinary annuities by the abbreviation “RO.”

 You must report income accrued under certain life insurance policies or annuity contracts.
 This income is shown in box J of your RL-3 slip.

 If you were born before January 1, 1955, and had a spouse on December 31, 2019, you and your spouse (regardless of his or her age) can jointly decide to include up to 50% of your eligible retirement income for the year in the calculation of your spouse's income.
 You can deduct the transferred amount on line 245 of your return, and your spouse must include the amount on line 123 of his or her return.
 You must also transfer the corresponding Québec income tax withheld from that income to your spouse.
 To make the transfer, you must complete Schedule Q and enclose it with your return.

 If you received a retirement income security benefit (RISB) under the Veterans Well-being Act, contact us.

 If you ceased to be resident in Canada in 2019, you must have been at least 65 years old on the day you ceased to be resident in order to transfer part of your retirement income to your spouse.

 Eligible retirement income includes:

 - the income reported on line 122; and

-- the amount entered on line 154 as life annuity payments under a retirement compensation arrangement, if certain conditions are met (contact us for more information).
+- the amount entered on line 154 (point 3) as life annuity payments under a retirement compensation arrangement, if certain conditions are met (contact us for more information).